According To A New Study, Supporters Of Trump And Brexit Are More Likely To Fall Victim To Conspiracy Theories

 In what is being called the biggest cross-national research that has ever been conducted on conspiracy theories, a new survey study suggests that those who support Donald Trump and Brexit are also much more likely to believe in conspiracy theories.

-According to the University of Cambridge, out of those who were surveyed in areas like the UK and France, a hefty third of these are convinced that governments are actively “hiding the truth” about many things, not the least of which is immigration.
-The survey also found that those who find Trump and Brexit the most appealing are also more likely to disregard scientific facts and imagine dramatics plots, including the belief that Muslim migrants are planning to take over their respective countries.
+According to the University of Cambridge, out of those who were surveyed in areas like the U.K. and France, a hefty one-third of these are convinced that governments are actively “hiding the truth” about many things, not the least of which is immigration.
+The survey also found that those who find Trump and Brexit the most appealing are also more likely to disregard scientific facts and imagine dramatic plots, including the belief that Muslim migrants are planning to take over their respective countries.

 The new conspiracy theory research is part of the Conspiracy & Democracy project at the University of Cambridge and utilizes surveys taken at the YouGov-Cambridge center.
-The study uses data taken in nine different countries, including the United States, Britain, Italy, France, Poland, German, Sweden, Portugal and Hungary.
+The study uses data taken in nine different countries, including the United States, Britain, Italy, France, Poland, German, Sweden, Portugal, and Hungary.

-Project researcher Dr Hugo Leal believes that conspiracy theories revolving around immigration have been swiftly “gaining ground” since 2015, when the huge refugee crisis hit the headlines and became big news around the world.
+Project researcher Dr. Hugo Leal believes that conspiracy theories revolving around immigration have been swiftly “gaining ground” since 2015, when the huge refugee crisis hit the headlines and became big news around the world.
 Dr. Leal explained that a large number of people in Britain and the United States are fairly certain that their governments are concealing the truth about immigration.

 “The conspiratorial perception that governments are deliberately hiding the truth about levels of migration appears to be backed by a considerable portion of the population across much of Europe and the United States.”